 CN Vision is meant to be fun and a bit goofy to increase engagement.
 The homunculus, which serves as a reward for a high score, is the primary mechanism for this.
 The character remains unseen until the quiz is complete, but it is hinted at through the progress bar.
 This also provides instant feedback on quiz answers.

-Augmented reality was planned to be implemented in two areas: Explore Pathways Mode, where the user points their device camera at the target image and toggles on views of the five pathways taught, and after passing the quiz in Quiz Mode, where they meet the homunculus character and can enter Photo Mode to take a shareable photo of it.
+Augmented reality was implemented in two areas: Explore Pathways Mode, where the user points their device camera at the target image and toggles on views of the five pathways taught, and after passing the quiz in Quiz Mode, where they meet the homunculus character and can enter Photo Mode to take a shareable photo of it.

 In user testing, participants would state that they felt this layered effect was beneficial to their visualization and learning.